-- (a) Time to Serve a Responsive Pleading. - (1) In General.
-Unless another time is specified by this rule or a state statute, the time for serving a responsive pleading is as follows: - (A) A defendant must serve an answer: - (i) within 20 days after being served with the summons and complaint; - (ii) within 30 days after being served with the summons and complaint if service is made outside the State of Wyoming; - (iii) within 30 days after the last day of publication; or - (iv) if it has timely waived service under Rule 4(d), within 60 days after the request for a waiver was sent, or within 90 days after it was sent to the defendant outside any judicial district of the United States. - (B) A party must serve an answer to a counterclaim or crossclaim within 20 days after being served with the pleading that states the counterclaim or crossclaim. - (C) A party must serve a reply to an answer within 20 days after being served with an order to reply, unless the order specifies a different time. - (2) Effect of a Motion.
-Unless the court sets a different time, serving a motion under this rule alters these periods as follows: - (A) if the court denies the motion or postpones its disposition until trial, the responsive pleading must be served within 14 days after notice of the court's action; or
+(a) Time to Serve a Responsive Pleading.

+(1) In General.
+Unless another time is specified by this rule or a state statute, the time for serving a responsive pleading is as follows:

+(A) A defendant must serve an answer:

+(i) within 20 days after being served with the summons and initial pleading;

+(ii) within 30 days after being served with the summons and initial pleading if service is made outside the State of Wyoming; or

+(iii) within 30 days after the last day of publication.

+(B) A party must serve an answer to a counterclaim or crossclaim within 20 days after being served with the pleading that states the counterclaim or crossclaim.

+(C) A party must serve a reply to an answer within 20 days after being served with an order to reply, unless the order specifies a different time.

+(2) Effect of a Motion.
+Unless the chancery court sets a different time, serving a motion under this rule alters these periods as follows:

+(A) if the chancery court denies the motion or postpones its disposition until trial, the responsive pleading must be served within 14 days after notice of the chancery court's action; or

-- (B) if the court grants a motion for a more definite statement, the responsive pleading must be served within 14 days after the more definite statement is served.
+(B) if the chancery court grants a motion for a more definite statement, the responsive pleading must be served within 14 days after the more definite statement is served.

-- (b) How to Present Defenses.
+(b) How to Present Defenses.
 Every defense to a claim for relief in any pleading must be asserted in the responsive pleading if one is required.
 But a party may assert the following defenses by motion:

 - (1) lack of subject-matter jurisdiction;

 - (2) lack of personal jurisdiction;

 - (3) improper venue;

 - (4) insufficient process;

 - (5) insufficient service of process;

 - (6) failure to state a claim upon which relief can be granted; and

 - (7) failure to join a party under Rule 19.